 “God worked six days, and rested on the seventh.
 Madrileños rest on the six, and on the seventh… go to a bullfight.” ~ H O’Shea

 Plaza Mayor is one of the most famous places in Madrid.
 It is surrounded by three-story residential buildings with over 230 balconies facing the plaza.
 Plaza Mayor is home of restaurants, vendors, locals dressed as characters and live music, as well as a lot of tourists.
 It is also a hangout for locals.

 The very famous Mercado San Miguel is a stylish covered gastronomic market located just a few steps away from Plaza Mayor.
 From café, bakeries and meat markets to a beer house kiosk – you’ll find delicious and varied gourmet cuisine.
 However, don’t expect to be seated and waited on because seating is limited.
 You can buy what you want and if you’re lucky, you might find an empty chair at a table.
 Otherwise, enjoy your meal while walking around.

 We wanted to visit places where the local’s shop.
 That is how we ended up at Plenilunio and the Alvaro Mendez shopping malls.
 Both are huge shopping malls in Madrid.
 They are very modern with a good variety of shops and some exclusive ones too.
 They are both very close to the airport – a great option if you have a few hours to spare before heading to the airport.

 The official residence of the Spanish Royal Family is the Royal Palace.
 It is actually used for state ceremonies.
 Campo del Moro is the beautiful garden surrounding the palace.
-It has a large beautiful fountain and perfectly landscaped grounds.
+It has a large attractive fountain and perfectly landscaped grounds.
 You will probably see a wedding photography session in this area as it is a perfect place for it.

 Madrid is a beautiful, vibrant city.
 Its narrow streets and architectural structures make a perfect backdrop.
 I love that pedestrians are far more important than vehicles.
 You will see there are many lighted cross-walks with traffic lights exclusively for pedestrians.
 This is very important to me being that I am a grieving mother who lost a son in a pedestrian accident.
 I will definitely visit Madrid again.